alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 }
 ~~~

-Here `the_game` is a **global variable**.
+Here `the_game` is a (module-) **global variable**.
 It’s the simplest way to associate a program state with a window.
 Ideally the variable’s scope should have been limited by having it in a namespace, or perhaps in a `struct` instantiated at top level in the program, but for simplicity I just declared it as `static`.

 There are plenty of potential problems with using global variables for window-associated state, in particular that they’re initialized before the window exists, and that they can’t easily serve more than one window of the same kind.
 But for a simple program with just one window, like this one, they’re fine.
 Or, they’re fine for our C style coding.